 Always make sure the shoulder belt is positioned across the center of your shoulder.
 The belt should be kept away from your neck, but not falling off your shoulder.
-Failure to do so could reduce the amount of protection in an accident and cause death or serious injuries in the event of sudden braking, sudden swerving or an accident. ( $\rightarrow$ P. 59)
+Failure to do so could reduce the amount of protection in an accident and cause death or serious injury in the event of sudden braking. sudden swerving or an accident. (\rightarrow P. 61)